 The EPI is a subject matter expert during public health emergencies related to communicable disease, working closely with Emergency Preparedness and Response staff by leading our internal Public Health Incident Management (PHIM) team and participating in the La Plata, Archuleta, San Juan, and Southern Ute (LASST) Healthcare Coalition.

-As warm weather approaches, SJBPH would like to remind residents to be rabies aware, not just for themselves but for their pets as well.
+SJBPH would like to remind residents to be rabies aware, not just for themselves but for their pets as well.
 Any wild mammal, such as raccoon, skunk, fox, coyote, or bat can have rabies and transmit it to people or domesticated animals through a bite.
 Bats are by far the most common carriers of rabies in Colorado including La Plata and Archuleta counties.
-Bats should never be in your home: if a bat is present in your home, it should be safely captured and tested for rabies.
+Bats should never be in your home; if a bat is present in your home, it should be safely captured and tested for rabies.

 Learn more about some of the more common diseases in the Southwest: